LarryGF/terraHom/README.md

 This might happen when a `terraform apply` gets cancelled mid-deployment, and the state didn't register the resources as destroyed.
 Usually this means that your kubernetes deployment/daemonset/pvc etc is still there, and either it was created succesfully, or is stuck in an error.

-This mostly occurs with `helm_relesases` and in this particular scenario it can be one of two problems:
+This mostly occurs with `helm_releases` and in this particular scenario it can be one of two problems:

 1. The state didn't register the resource and you have pods/services running: If you have Rancher running you can go to your dashboard and delete all resources associated with that deployment, or, if for some reason, Rancher is down, you can delete those resources using [kubectl](#kubectl).